Monarch butterfly migration: Bi-directionality of sun compass

 Monarchs are known to use their time-compensated sun compass during both the southern migration in the fall and the northern remigration in the spring.
 The change in directionality necessary to re-orient the monarchs has been shown to depend on the cold temperatures that the monarchs experience while overwintering in the coniferous forests of Mexico.
 The change in sun compass direction does not depend on the change in photoperiod experienced during the winter months, but this change is likely to affect the timing of the northern remigration in the spring.

 An experiment demonstrating the importance of cold exposure for remigration utilized fall monarchs with and without cold temperature exposure in the laboratory.
 The monarchs that experienced cold temperatures during the winter months successfully changed the direction of their sun compass and oriented north in the spring.
 In contrast, the monarchs that never experiences the cold temperatures during the winter months oriented south in the spring, and thus did not experience a change in sun compass direction to accompany their migration.
 Therefore, the cold exposure experienced while overwintering is required for the monarch's migration cycle.

 During the northern remigration of monarchs in the spring, the time-compensated sun compass uses the same substrates as used in the fall.
 However, the mechanistic differences in these substrates that allows for a switch in the directionality of the compass is still unknown.
 RNA-sequencing differences found between the fall and spring butterflies is one avenue of research that could locate the mechanism responsible for the recalibration, which may utilize a temperature sensor to start the switch.

-Genetic memory theory

-It is proposed that the ability to find overwintering sites in California and Mexico is an inherited trait.
-It has also been called a genetic memory.
-The possibility of an inherited map has been posited suggesting that the butterflies may follow streams and recognize landmarks.
-Other studies provide evidence against the theory of an inherited map.